-Luckily, this infographic shared by Skimlinks helps guide you through what types of content to write and who to target to get the most out of the holiday season.
+Luckily, this infographic shared by Skimlinks helps guide you through what types of content marketing to create and who to target to get the most out of the holiday season.

 Although it focuses on publishers, the guide is just as useful for marketers who will undoubtedly benefit from shopper personas and holiday event information.